FrancoSpeziali/ui-notetaking-app/README.md

 ### Assignment 6 - Removing the highlighting from the selected note

-You will notice that as we add the class "selected" to an item in our list, it is not removed.
-We must update the code so that this does not happen.
+You will notice that as we keep adding the class "selected" to an item in our list, it will slowly highlight all of the list items.
+We need to stop this from happening.

 Inside the `NoteList` ES6 class: